SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-course.md

 private void setName(String name) {
     //Throw exception if the name is null if name is null
-        throw new IllegalArgumentException("Name cannot be null.");
+        throw new IllegalArgumentException("Invalid course name.");

     //Throw exception if the name is an empty string
-    //Throw exception if the name contains less than 5 character or greater than 8 characters if name's length is less than MIN_LENGTH or name's length is more than MAX_LENGTH throw new IllegalArgumentException("Name's length should be between 5 and 8, inclusive.");
+    //Throw exception if the name contains less than 5 character or greater than 8 characters if name's length is less than MIN_LENGTH or name's length is more than MAX_LENGTH throw new IllegalArgumentException("Invalid course name.");

     //Check for pattern of L[LLL] NNN
-    counter for number of letters
+    initialize counter for number of letters
-    counter for number of digits
+    initialize counter for number of digits
-    boolean flag for finding a space should start false for each character in name
+    initialize boolean flag for finding a space to false for each character in name
         if a space has not yet been found if the character at i is a letter increment the letter counter
-            if the character at i is a space space flag should be set to true otherwise
+            else if the character at i is a space space flag should be set to true otherwise
-                throw new IllegalArgumentException("Names should have 1-4 letters, a space, and 3 digits.");
+                throw new IllegalArgumentException("Invalid course name.");
         else if a space is found
             if the character is a digit
                 increment the digit counter
             otherwise
-                throw new IllegalArgumentException("Names should have 1-4 letters, a space, and 3 digits.");
+                throw new IllegalArgumentException("Invalid course name.");

-    //Check that the number of letters is correct if letter counter is less than one or more than 4 throw new IllegalArgumentException("Names should have 1-4 letters, a space, and 3 digits.");
+    //Check that the number of letters is correct if letter counter is less than one or more than 4 throw new IllegalArgumentException("Invalid course name.");

     //Check that the number of digits is correct if digit counter is not 3
-        throw new IllegalArgumentException("Names should have 1-4 letters, a space, and 3 digits.");
+        throw new IllegalArgumentException("Invalid course name.");

     set this.name (field) to name (parameter)
 }